 This annex provides a template to help you structure your proposal.
 It will help you present important aspects of your planned work in a way that will enable the experts to make an effective assessment against the evaluation criteria (see annex 2).
-Sections 1, 2 and 3 each correspond to an evaluation criterion.
+Each of the sections 1, 2 and 3 corresponds to an evaluation criterion.
 The sub-sections (1.1, 1.2 etc.) correspond to the sub-criteria.